Development of the Model

 U.S.-China Strategic Economic Dialogue

-The integrated model developed in Clearing the Air was applied in the macroeconomic component of the environmental research initiative of the U.S.-China Strategic Economic Dialogue (SED) of then-U.S. Treasury Secretary Henry Paulson and China's Vice Premier WANG Qishan.
+In 2007 the integrated model developed in Clearing the Air was applied in the macroeconomic component of the environmental research initiative of the U.S.-China Strategic Economic Dialogue (SED) of U.S. Treasury Secretary Henry Paulson and China's Vice Premier WU Yi (and later Vice Premier WANG Qishan).
 Coordinated by China's State Environmental Protection Administration (Policy Research Center for Economy and Environment) and the U.S. Environmental Protection Agency (Office of Air and Radiation), the first objective of the "Joint Economic Study (JES)" of the SED was to assess the costs and benefits of the China's measures to achieve a 10% SO2 reduction and a 20% energy efficiency improvement under the 11th Five Year Plan (2006-2010).
 These measures included, among others, retirement of inefficient small thermal power plants and new mandates in flue gas desulfurization.
 The macroeconomic research team included China Project economists Jorgenson and Ho of Harvard and Cao of Tsinghua, along with Richard Garbaccio of U.S. EPA's National Center for Environmental Economics, and YANG Hongwei and colleagues at the Energy Research Institute of the National Development and Reform Commission.
 Click here for the Executive Summary of the JES reported at the Third SED in Beijing in December of 2007.
 The full academic version of the Harvard-Tsinghua economic analysis of the 11th FYP policy is reported in the journal Review of Environmental Economics and Policy (Cao, Garbaccio, and Ho 2009).

 Clearer Skies Over China: Reconciling Air Quality, Climate, and Economic Goals (2013, MIT Press)